detritusjs/client/README.md

 - `ShardClient` provides a base client for connecting to the Discord API and receiving events.
 - `ClusterClient` provides a client that creates `ShardClient` classes inside of it for easier sharding
 - `CommandClient` wraps over the `ClusterClient` or `ShardClient` to provide support for bot commands.
+- `SlashCommandClient` wraps over the `ClusterClient` or `ShardClient` to provide support for slash commands.
 - `ClusterManager` provides a manager that'll spawn in multiple `ClusterClient` processes for big shardings

 More Examples are provided under the [`examples/`](https://github.com/detritusjs/client/tree/master/examples)